 Our rose bush normally blooms sometime around new years for what ever strange reason but it didn’t get to do that this year.
 It used to change colors when we first got it but it never really grew that well for us.
 We assumed it was just dead.
 One winter we had to have the yard dug up to fix the sewer.
 That was a shitty day.
 Thanks neighbor’s tree roots!

 Now that our bleeding hearts are fully blooming we know for sure they were a good choice for our shady front yard.
 The two smaller slower plants aren’t blooming yet but we had bought different kinds so maybe they’ll bloom later into the summer.
+Our bleeding hearts turned out niceOur bleeding hearts turned out nice.
 It looks like little green buds starting to emerge from the ground where the milkweed plants are too!
-Usually that’s not this early at least for the white swamp milkweed.

 I have posted before about the flowers along the street since the neighbor planted them.
 With all the negativity in the world and the not doing much of anything outside the house with the coronavirus happening at this time it sure is a nice break to see these flowers a few hundred feet away.
 He has all sorts of flowers planted so there is basically something in bloom at any time of the spring, summer of fall.